geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 \label{jkz} \tag{19}
 $$

-The previous article explains how to calculate the matrix
+The previous article shows how to calculate the matrix
 $$\frac{\partial \boldsymbol P^\perp_{\boldsymbol \Phi_w (\boldsymbol \alpha)}}{\partial \alpha_k}$$.
+It's the same matrix as for a single right hand side.
-Again, we can use the matrix form to efficiently calculate the result and then transform the matrix into a column vector.
+Again, we can use the matrix form to efficiently calculate eq. $$\eqref{jkz}$$ and then transform the matrix into a column vector.
 If we compare the equations for the single right hand side $$\eqref{rw-P-y}, \eqref{jk}$$ with the equations for multiple right hand sides $$\eqref{rw-varpro}, \eqref{jkz}$$, we can see that the matrix equations